EleutherAI/website/content-blog/mad_research_update.md

 We tried anomaly detection methods suited to each setting.
 For the online setting, we experimented with:

  - **Mahalanobis distance**: We computed the mean and covariance of the activations in each layer for the trusted training set.
-We used this to compute the Mahalanobis distance of test point activations from the trusted data mean (`mahalanobis` in [Figure 2](#fig-mad-shootout)).
+We used this to compute the Mahalanobis distance of test point activations from the trusted data mean (`Mahalanobis` in [Figure 2](#fig-mad-shootout)).
  - **Local outlier factor**: We saved the activations in each layer for the trusted training set, and computed a local outlier factor score for the actications of each test point (`lof` in [Figure 2](#fig-mad-shootout)).
  - **Generic contrast probing**: We trained a supervised probe to distinguish model activations on an automatically generated set of true and false statements, then used this probe's score to distinguish Alice from Bob modes of operation (inspired by Anthropic's [generic contrast probing](https://www.anthropic.com/research/probes-catch-sleeper-agents)).
 This is displayed as `misconception` in [Figure 3](#fig-mad-shootout-1layer).
  - **Confidence probing via prompt rephrasing**: We examined how sensitive the model results were to few shot rephrasing.
 Specifically, we automatically generated rephrasings of the form "{Question} one answer is No. {Repeat question}", and meausured how much the model's answers shifted with rephrasings like this.
 The method was inspired by DeepMind's approach to [uncertainty quantification](https://arxiv.org/abs/2406.02543).
 This is displayed as `rephrase` in [Figure 3](#fig-mad-shootout-1layer).

  For the offline setting, we experimented with:

- - **Quantom entropy score**: Based on the [SPECTRE](https://arxiv.org/abs/2104.11315) paper, we calculated a "quantum entropy" score that interpolates between the mahalanobis distance and the distance along the largest principle component of the test data covariance matrix, which we calculate after the test data has been whitened using the covariance matrix of the trusted data (credit to Eric Jenner for this method).
+ - **Quantom entropy score**: Based on the [SPECTRE](https://arxiv.org/abs/2104.11315) paper, we calculated a "quantum entropy" score that interpolates between the Mahalanobis distance and the distance along the largest principal component of the test data covariance matrix, which we calculate after the test data has been whitened using the covariance matrix of the trusted data (credit to Eric Jenner for this method).
 This is displayed as `que` in Figure 2.
  - **Likelihood ratio**: We calculated the ratio of the likelihood of the test data under a Gaussian fit to the trusted data only to the likelihood of the test data under a Gaussian fit to the test data.
 Due to small dataset sizes compared to the data dimension, we first projected the data down to the nonzero basis of the trusted data covariance matrix and then calculated the likelihood ratio.
 This is displayed as `likelihood` in Figure 2.
  - **Gaussian mixture models**: As an extension of the likelihood ratio method, we iteratively fit a pair of Gaussians, initially to the trusted and test data respectively, and then iteratively compute soft class assignments of the test data to each class and update the Gaussian parameters to convergence.
 This is displayed as `em` in Figure 2.

 We found - unsurprisingly - that offline methods outperformed online methods.
 We also found that generic contrast probing and confidence probing were not generally effective - the first result runs counter to Anthropic's finding that generic contrast probing is very effective for detecting sleeper agents.

-We had the best results with covariance based methods, which include the quantom entropy score, and the likelihood ratio and the mahalanobis distance, with quantum entropy performing the best followed by the likelihood ratio and then the mahalanobis distance.
+We had the best results with covariance based methods, which include the quantum entropy score, and the likelihood ratio and the Mahalanobis distance, with quantum entropy performing the best followed by the likelihood ratio and then the Mahalanobis distance.

 We also found that a Gaussian mixture model was worse at distinguishing Alice from Bob behaviour than the simple likelihood ratio.
 This might be because we did not reduce data dimensions enough or regularise sufficiently.

 We don't yet have a method that delivers high performance across all datasets.
-For some datasets, we were able to detect anomalies with a high degree of accuracy across many layers, while for others (like nli) the accuracy was quite sensitive to the layer probed and for others we were not able to obtain good accuracy (like sciq).
-Better performance may be obtained with unsupervised methods to choose layers to focus probes on for anomaly detection.
+For some datasets, we were able to detect anomalies with a high degree of accuracy across many layers, while for others (like nli) the accuracy was quite sensitive to the layer probed and for others we were not able to obtain good accuracy at all (like sciq).
+Better performance may be obtained with unsupervised methods to choose layers to focus on for anomaly detection.
 As we noted in the experimental setup section, for some datasets we failed to elicit Bob-like behaviour in fine tuning.

 ## Attribution patching: no compelling results yet, but we're still working on it

-Instead of the levels of internal activations generated by different examples, we could consider finding anomalies by examining how the model's answer changes given a collection of internal interventions for each example.
-We can efficiently (though imprecisely) estimate these changes using [attribution patching](https://www.neelnanda.io/mechanistic-interpretability/attribution-patching).
+Instead of the activations generated by different examples, we could consider finding anomalies by examining how the model's answer changes in response to a collection of internal interventions for each example.
+We can efficiently (though imprecisely) estimate these effects using [attribution patching](https://www.neelnanda.io/mechanistic-interpretability/attribution-patching).

 We expect to see a distribution shift in both activations and in effects, as computed by attribution patching, and in principle anomalous behaviour could be detected from either.
 What we're ultimately interested in is whether one method (or both together) makes it easier to detect anomalous behaviour.